zkamper/svg-renderer/README.md

-# svg-renderer
-SVG to PNG converter made in Python
+SVG to PNG converter made in Python for the Python course at FII, UAIC